jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "Everyone's stupid, then."
 He said it so matter-of-factly that Sophia almost smiled.
 "We're going to be scientists or engineers or something.
 We're going to do important stuff.
 Who cares what everyone else thinks?"

-The figure skater landed a jump with a sharp crack of blades, and it broke something open in Sophia's chest.
+The figure skater landed a jump with a sharp crack of blades, and Sophia's vision tunneled.

 "I don't want you to go," she said.